Ford Zetec engine: Zeta

-The Zetec can be identified by having a silver cam cover with "DOHC 16v" on the bottom left.
+The Zetec can be identified by its silver cam cover with "DOHC 16v" on the bottom left.
 The Zetec-E has "ZETEC 16v" on the bottom left, and the Zetec-R has a black plastic cam cover.
 The Focus RS and ST170 (SVT) are both Zetec-R engines, despite being branded Duratec.

 Production of the Zeta family lasted from September 1991 through December 2004.
 Displacement ranged from 1.6 L to 2.0 L. It was replaced in most applications by the Mazda MZR-based Duratec 20, though some Zetec-SE engines were used as replacements on the lower end.
 Ford Power Products sells the Zeta in 1.8 L and 2.0 L versions as the MVH.

-The 2.0L Zetec engine has seen some issues.
+The 2.0 L Zetec engine has seen some issues.
 Although the block and cylinder head are thermally stable, the coolant outlet housing for the thermostat is not.
 The housing used in the 2000–2004 model year US Ford Focus and 2001–2004 model year Ford Escape with 16-Valve DOHC engine is made from ABS plastic.
 It is bolted to the surface of the cylinder head on the right side of the engine with three bolts.
 The mating surface seals to the cylinder head with a rubber O-ring style gasket.
 The O-ring is held in place by a lip on the housing which is prone to cracking.
 The immediate inner portion of the housing will exhibit pitting and bubbling.
 Over time, pieces of the lip will break off, releasing plastic fragments into the cooling system.
 These fragments have not been known to cause any severe damage to the cooling system but the damaged lip on the housing will cause the O-ring seal to rupture.
 This allows coolant to leak out onto the upper transmission bell housing.
 The failure can result in severe loss of coolant.

 In 2010, a Focus SVT owner in Minnesota identified a fix for the housing issue.
 It involves the use of a more durable housing made for an earlier model of Zetecs.
 The lighter housing (still specified by Ford Parts) has not been corrected for the design flaw.
 It has a short service life and is the cause of repeated failures.
 As of September 2013, Ford sells both versions of the housing.
 The better version lists for $20 more (USA) and has barbed hose fittings, as opposed to the smooth fittings of the problematic fitting.
 Fixes have been identified for the housing used by the Focus SVT as well as for the simpler housing used by ordinary Foci.

-The 2.0L version in the North American Ford Contour/Mercury Mystique was a closely related replacement for the previous CVH engine used in the Ford Escort.
+The 2.0 L version in the North American Ford Contour/Mercury Mystique was a closely related replacement for the previous CVH engine used in the Ford Escort.